 Legal: This information is collected for property assessment purposes only.
-While the City of Edmonton provides this information in good faith, it does not warrant, covenant, or guarantee the completeness and accuracy of this information.
-The City does not assume responsibility nor accept any liability arising from any use other than assessment interpretation.
-The information is maintained on a regular basis and reflects the contents of the assessment per the date on this document.
-This information is proprietary and may not be reproduced without consent from the City of Edmonton.
+While the City of Edmonton provides this information in good faith, it does not warrant, covenant, or guarantee the completenes and accuracy of this information.
+The City does not assume responsibility nor accept any liability arising from any use of ther than assessment interpretation.
+The information is manifiance on a regular basis and reflects the contents of the assessment per the date on this document.
+This information is propriety and may not be reproduced without connect from the City of Edmonton and City of